Continuing Education Activity

 PCV is usually bilateral.
 In most cases, one eye's involvement would eventually develop a similar presentation in the other eye.
 Clinically, it is characterized by orange-red elevated lesions, which can be small, medium, or large.
 The larger polyps can be seen clinically on a routine fundus examination.
 The polypoidal lesions are most commonly located in the macular region.
-A study reported macular involvement in 69.5% cases and peripapillary involvement in 4.5% cases.
-Mid peripheral polyps have also been reported.
+A study reported macular involvement in 69.5% of cases and peripapillary involvement in 4.5% of cases.
+Mid-peripheral polyps have also been reported.

 Other clinical signs are serous or serosanguineous pigment epithelial detachments, subretinal hemorrhage, lipid exudation, and the affected area's neurosensory detachment.